-Various city organizations interested in the welfare of Various city organizations interested in the welfare of boys have co-operated in arranging the second annual Boys' Week celebration from April 29 to May 5.
-Monday, April 30, has been specially designated as "Boys' Day in School."
-In Public School 3 a special assembly will be held at 9 o'clock in the school assembly room, with an appropriate program.
-All parents and friends of the school are cordially invited to be present.
-The Rev. Albert Sheppard will be the speaker on the subject "Grit and Gumption."
+Various city organizations interested in the welfare of Boys' Week celebration from April 29 to May 5.
+Monay, April 30, has been specially designated as "Boys' Day in School."
+In Public School 3 a special assembly ill be held at 9 o'clock in the school assembly room, it has appropriate program.
+All parents and friends the school are cordially invited to be present.
+The See Albert Sheppard will be the speaker on the subject Rev. Albert Sheppard will be the speaker on the subject "Grit and Gumption."